soniah/blog/content/posts/2012-01-29-wordpress-clearline-theme-hide-site-admin-login-entries-rss.md

 &lt;?php wp_meta(); ?&gt;
 &lt;/ul&gt;</pre>

-Now, you&#8217;ll have a small Login link at the bottom right-hand corner of your blog!
+Now, you'll have a small Login link at the bottom right-hand corner of your blog!

 **Addendum**